andrea-t94/airflow-net/status.md

 - generalise api calls to any LLM
 - add a way to score code complexity (euristic) and analyse performances for different complexity and version
 - inject known failures (based on my experience and on mosto common I find in source code) into current correct DAGs implementations dataset for creating a troubleshooting dataset for finetuning

+data imrpovements:
+- more data on Dags and generic code
+- better quality and preprocessing
+- excllude internal libraries
+- add more airflow versions

+model improvements:
+- e.g. performance with different code compelxity -> might need better model
+- add better dag file parser that can become a tool

 Dag miner overview